Former British Cycling doctor found guilty of ordering banned testosterone - KESQ

 Visit CNN.com/sport for more news, videos and features

-British Cycling CEO Brian Face said Dr Freeman “failed in his duties as a doctor.”
+British Cycling CEO Brian Facer said Dr Freeman “failed in his duties as a doctor.”

 In a statement, Facer said: “The finding that the 2011 delivery of testosterone gel was intended for the illegal enhancement of a rider’s performance is extremely disturbing … The wider actions of Dr Freeman described in the tribunal fall a mile short of the standards we expect.